310mc/https-310mc.github.io-tl/source/_posts/aquarium/friends_together.md

 Actually, the feelings of happiness and fun win over the pain and distress\~!
 Sora's painted with colors right now, after all\~

-But not having enough stamina is Sora's weakpoint, so Sora's happy that you’re being considerate~♪
+But not having enough stamina is Sora's weak-point, so Sora's happy that you’re being considerate~♪
 {% endbubble %}

 {% bubble Hinata %}